Last Updated: October 12, 2025

-The Battlefield 6 open beta introduced a heated discussion around vehicle balance, particularly the perceived weakness of vehicles compared to heavily armed infantry.
 Lead producer David Sirland addressed player concerns, offering insight into the design choices and the team's iterative approach to balancing gameplay.
 This article delves into the feedback received during the beta, examining the arguments from both sides – players frustrated by easily destroyed vehicles and the development team's justification for their initial design decisions.
-We explore the ongoing balancing act between vehicle effectiveness and overall gameplay experience, and what players can expect moving forward.
+We explore the ongoing balancing act between vehicle effectiveness and overall gameplay experience, and what players can expect as Battlefield 6 prepares for its full release.

 The Player Perspective

 A common complaint amongst players was the ease with which vehicles, particularly tanks, could be destroyed by infantry equipped with advanced weaponry.
 Players described feeling vulnerable and underpowered while operating vehicles, often finding themselves quickly overwhelmed and eliminated by coordinated infantry attacks.
 Many highlighted the apparent mismatch between vehicle survivability and the firepower available to infantry.
-The feeling was that the investment required to operate a vehicle often did not translate to a commensurate advantage in combat.
+The feeling was that the investment required to operate a vehicle often did not translate to a commensurate advantage in combat, leading to frustration and a sense of being outmatched.

 The Developer's Response